For Series A–C Startups · AWS Cost Optimization

 | Hire in-house FinOps engineer | €80–120K/year + benefits | 3–6 months (hire + ramp) | €500K+/month AWS spend with complex multi-cloud |

-| CloudCostDown audit | €5K one-time | 1 week | Fast results with IaC implementation |
+| CloudCostDown audit | €5K one-time | 1 week | Founders who've been "thinking about it" long enough - results in 1 week, not 6 months |

-| CloudCostDown retainer | €3K/month | Ongoing | Continuous optimization without a hire |
+| CloudCostDown retainer | €3K/month | Ongoing | CTOs who don't want to lose the savings they fought to get |

 More on this: FinOps consultant vs. in-house hire - what makes sense for your stage →